- _.camelCase([string=’’])

 _.padRight([string=’’], [length=0], [chars=’ ‘])

-characters are truncated if they exceed length
+characters are truncated if they exceed length.

 Arguments

-(string): The string used as padding.
+[string=''](string): The string to pad.[length=0](number): The padding length.[chars=' '](string): The string used as padding.

 Returns